UnitTestBot/kosat/docs/dimacs.md

 CNF starts with headline ```p cnf [number of variables] [number of clauses]```.

-Next ```[number of clauses]``` lines consist of clauses where variables are indexed from one and could be positive or negative (it means not).
-Clause input ends with 0.
+Next ```[number of clauses]``` lines consist of clauses where variables are indexed from one and could be positive or negative (i.e. negation of variable).
+Clauses input ends with 0.

 ```
 p cnf 3 2